Los Terrones

 LOS TERRONES WATER SOLUTION

 This water system was also going to be benefiting another community, Colonia San Jose, in which the partnering organization was working.
 With the help of GB, the community was able to form a very strong water council and have it legalized.
 They provided great leadership training and training on how to properly maintain the water system so that it will last for many years.
-The water council will sit down and come up with a logical water fee for each family each month in order to purchase the chlorine, pay the plumber in community and also have a little to save each month in the community bank for the future in case there is a problem in the water system.
+The water council will sit down and come up with a logical water fee for each family each month in order to purchase the chlorine, pay the plumber in the community and also have a little to save each month in the community bank for the future in case there is a problem in the water system.

 WATER BRIGADES IN LOS TERRONES